 - Free Data Engineering E-Books: These e-books from O'Reilly are another great resource for developing the foundation you need to become a data engineer.

-- How to use Linux, CS401, and Rasberry Pi
+- How to use Linux, CS401

 - How to code in Python, SQL, and NoSQL

-- How to use Hadoop, MapReduce, Apache Spark and Machine Learning
+- How to use Hadoop, MapReduce, Apache Spark, and Machine Learning

-(3) Project-Based Learning (Our Favorite!):
+3) Project-Based Learning

-- Vendor Specific Certifications: Oracle, Microsoft, IBM, Cloudera and many other data science technology companies provide training for valuable certifications in their products.
+- Vendor-Specific Certifications: Oracle, Microsoft, IBM, Cloudera, and many other data science technology companies provide training for valuable certifications in their products.